Updated: Nov 29, 2021

 Similarly, companies are also leveraging the technology, “AI with a human touch” to remain ahead of their competition, scale-up, grow, diversify, large scale transformations and acquisitions.
-AI aids in reducing human bias, increase efficiency and effectiveness, improves relationships with employees, enable fully compliant practices and enriches the workplace environment by gathering large volumes of data, analysing it, using algorithms leading to faster and better decision making for Organizations.
+AI aids in reducing human bias, increase efficiency and effectiveness, improves relationships with employees, enables fully compliant practices, and enriches the workplace environment by gathering large volumes of data, analyzing it, using algorithms leading to faster and better decision making for Organizations.

 During the recent times of pandemic, HR has been evolving to enable business and people growth by building/strengthening its technology muscle and using efficient BI and AI-driven systems.
 The use of intelligent systems has been proving a major ingredient for companies to sustain and strive in highly volatile and unprecedented times.
 Adopting various hybrid models, analytics, digitalization, use of AI Tools for being able to predict, plan, prepare various models using the data to make informed and rightful decisions for keeping the workforce highly engaged, productive with great employee experience has become the new KPI for HR.
 The use of intelligent systems across all HR verticals has become the key driver for the HR function to proactively support the business needs.

 AI has been used in Recruitment, Training, Onboarding, Performance Analytics and Retention in one or the other form as mentioned below:

 AI provides the HR department with an opportunity to improve the candidate and employee experience by automating repetitive, low-value tasks and freeing up time to focus on the more strategic, creative work that HR needs and want to get done.
 The use of chatbots, virtual assistants, etc. are helping create a seamless, flexible, and more user-driven employee experience.
 This is highly useful for large-scale hiring leading to significant improvement in efficiency and scalability.